Question

 Files that have been deleted may still be open by at least one process.
 The entry for such a file is removed from the associated directory.
 Therefore, the

-command does not take these files into account and comes up with a smaller value.
+ducommand does not take these files into account and comes up with a smaller value.
 As long as a process still has the deleted file in use, the associated blocks are not released in the file system.
-Because of this,df
+Because of this,df, which works at the kernel level, correctly displays these as occupied.

 You can find out if this is the case by running the following.lsof | grep '(deleted)'